So you want to play the harp!

 - I served for a number of years as co-director of the Vashon Threshold Choir, a group of women who sing at the bedside and for those who are dying, and continue to sing and serve with this group

 - arranged music for and directed the Harpers Hall Ensemble

 - have written a number of articles for the International Society of Folk Harpers & Craftsmen’s Folk Harp Journal and other harp publications

-- host and produce Forest Halls Celtic, a radio show that regularly features Celtic harp music
+- hosted and produced Forest Halls Celtic, a radio show that regularly featured Celtic harp music

 Have more questions or ready to sign up for lessons?
 Please contact me here.